wp-plugins/flv-gallery/README.txt

 - optional parameters:
 	- caption: an optional caption to go under the thumbnail
 	- url: if you want people to click over to a URL from the gallery page, e.g. to a e-commerce page selling a product
-	- url_text: if using a url, the text (e.g. "buy now")
+	- url_text: if using a url, the text for the link (e.g. "buy now")
 	- url_icon: instead of using text for the link, use an icon (e.g. "/path/to/icons/buy.png")

-KNOW ISSUES:

-I'm still trying to make it work with FLV videos hosted by a streaming content provider, but I can't get past the cross-domain issue.
-I'm using essentially the same code (not as a WordPress plugin) on other sites without issue, so I would welcome any help.
+	- streamer: if your video is hosted on an RTMP streaming server you can enter the base URL of that server (e.g. "rtmp://cp99999.edgefcs.net/ondemand")

+== Changelog ==

+= 1.2 =
+* Changed the CSS properties for the dialog window, allowing you to set the background color and border style separately.
+* Added ability to add videos hosted on a streaming server.
+* Changed FLV Player to the latest (trial) version of the [JW FLV Player] (http://www.longtailvideo.com/players/jw-flv-player/ "JW FLV Player")

 == Screenshots ==